-MarketMan Frequently Asked Questions (FAQ)
+MarketMan Frequently Asked Questions (FAQs)

 MarketMan is an inventory management app for restaurants and food service businesses.
-It also has a white labeled app for restaurant suppliers that supports mobile ordering for client restaurants.
+It also has a white-labeled app for restaurant suppliers that supports mobile ordering for client restaurants.

-EDI stands for Electronic Data Interchange, a connection between two businesses, designed to replace common paperwork processes.
+EDI stands for electronic data interchange, a connection between two businesses designed to replace common paperwork processes.
 An EDI connection in your inventory module allows you to place orders or send payments to your suppliers directly from your accounting dashboard.